FreshAlacrity/cottage-industry/README.md

 # Cottage Industry
 *a cosy Minecraft survival modpack with aesthetic automation and cottage witchcraft*

-Welcome to a kinder, gentler kind of Minecraft.
-Cottage Industry marries the cottage witchcraft of Hexerei with the aesthetic technology of Create to create a softer, more aesthetic survival experience.
+Welcome to a kinder, gentler kind of Minecraft!
+Cottage Industry marries the cottage witchcraft of Hexerei with the aesthetic technology of Create and the satisfying tool-customization experience of Tinker's Construct and many other supporting mods to create a softer, more aesthetic survival experience.
 Right now it's pretty rough around the edges, but the goal is to make a pack suitable for casual survival building and landscaping while maintaining the chewy puzzle of how to automate a wide range of resources.

-**Caution:** This pack is not yet tested for server use!
-I'm hoping to include a server version in the future, but that may be a ways away.
-Suggestions and feedback are very welcome, but this version is just the core mods - no custom advancements are included yet, and the recipes included currently are basic compatibility and quality of life type things.
+Suggestions and feedback are very welcome, but the current version is just the core mods.
+No custom advancements are included yet, and the recipes included currently are either experimental or basic compatibility and quality of life type things.
+Expect changes to come!

+Server testing is slated to begin soon - [get more information on that and how to apply to help test here.](https://github.com/FreshAlacrity/cottage-industry/wiki/Test-Servers)

+Optifine is **not included** and it **may cause the game to crash** if it is added.
+I've tested version 0.0.5 with OptiFine HD U H4 and had that work, so if you'd like to try including that [you can get that here](https://www.curseforge.com/linkout?remoteUrl=https%253a%252f%252foptifine.net%252fdownloads).
+(Optifine is not part of the CurseForge ecosystem, so it can't be included in the pack directly.)

+The MIT license for the pack only applies to things I've added to the pack - the mods and datapacks themselves are **licensed separately** by their creators (details in the Featured list below!)

 ## What Does Cottage Industry Have?
 - curated mods, tested to work together (so far only in singleplayer)